SuperDARN/DDWG/policies_procedures.md

 1. If a version of the file exists that passes the checks, then follow the "Updating Files" policy

 In addition, the following checks shall be done on the files:
-1. File is not currently in the blacklist
+1. File is not currently in the blocklist
 1. File is not pre-commission data

-If a file is currently blacklisted, or is from a pre-commissioning date, the policy is:
+If a file is currently blocked, or is from a pre-commissioning date, the policy is:
-TODO: (If file is already blacklisted or pre-commission data and exists somewhere parallel to the distribution, then just delete, otherwise place in a directory parallel to the main distribution?)
+TODO: (If file is already blocked or pre-commission data and exists somewhere parallel to the distribution, then just delete, otherwise place in a directory parallel to the main distribution?)

 ### Updating Files